fetch-help/scope/README.md

-# scope
+# Guidelines

-Scope and supporting documents
+Read the scope document in this folder.

 # Contributing